pisethchhith/pisethchhith/README.md

 </p>

 <h3 align="center">📘 About me <h3>
-  <p align="left"> Hello!
+  <p align="center"> Hello!
 I'm Piseth (call me Eric, if you like to), a Software Development student.
 I love learning new technologies, solving problems, and building cool projects.</p>

  * *Studying in:* *American University of Phnom Penh*